 For example, a regional organization was in the process of expanding their headquarters by adding a new wing.

-The initial decision-making and approval process took longer than expected; consequently, the project began six weeks late.
-This delay brought-about a time-challenge, as winter was quickly approaching.
-Unfortunately, there were a few additional complications as well, all of which had an impact on scheduling, but not all in the same way...
+The initial decision-making and approval process took a little longer than expected, and consequently the project began six weeks late.
+This delay brought-about a time-challenge for the company, as winter was quickly approaching.

-It's About More Than Just Being Organized

-To begin, the communication between site management personnel, suppliers and sub-contractors was not the best.
-As a result, in certain instances, the main crew was unable to work productively because materials were late in arriving.

-In other cases, sub-contractors didn't arrive on site because they were confused about the schedule.

-As the frequency of these types of misunderstandings increased, the "ripple effect" became significant and it soon became apparent that the facility would not be weather-tight prior to winter's arrival.

-So, because of poor communication, unclear expectations, and mis-direction of resources, it became necessary to to import additional workers and to authorize overtime work - expensive solutions to say the least - all of which could have been avoided!
+In addition, the communication between site management personnel, suppliers and sub-contractors was not the best.
+In certain instances the main crew was unable to work productively because materials were late in arriving.
+In other cases sub-contractors didn't arrive on site because they were confused about the schedule.
+As the frequency of these types of misunderstandings increased, the "ripple effect" became significant and it soon became apparent that the facility would not be weather-tight prior to winter's arrival, thus bringing about a need to import additional workers and to authorize overtime work - expensive solutions to say the least!

-Best Practices & Solutions

 Managing a schedule is not always easy, but the upshots associated with failure to do so can be costly in multiple ways.
 In addition to delay-related costs, some contracts include punitive fines if certain deadlines are missed.
-In other cases, the negative impact on worker morale can result in safety or quality lapses, as the overall job-site culture becomes one of mediocrity.
+In other cases the negative impact on worker morale can result in safety or quality lapses, as the overall job-site culture becomes one of mediocrity.
 Finally, a contractor's brand-value can be damaged once they get a reputation for missing timelines.
-Some of the best practices that can help avoid schedule-related disasters and costs are: